mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Fitness Clubs, Gyms and Training Facilities, Sports and Recreation Facilities

-- Proof of vaccination will be required.
+- Proof of vaccination is required.
 - Masks remain required when not actively engaged in physical activity.